 To avoid running into a similar situation as Inman, you can take steps to prevent websites from hotlinking files hosted on your website.
 Let's dig a little deeper into this below.

-Hotlinking protection is the practice of protecting a website's content so that only authorized users have access to it.
-This is important because the effect of hotlinking can be detrimental to websites, leading to excessive usage of server resources, slow page loading times, and increased hosting costs without any benefits to the site owner.
+This is important because hotlinking can be detrimental to websites, leading to excessive usage of server resources, slow page loading times, and increased hosting costs without any benefits to the site owner.

-Below is a variety of preventive and reactive measures you can take to stop users from hotlinking your files.
-Doing so can help protect your bandwidth and optimize your website performance
+Below are various preventive and reactive measures you can take to stop others from hotlinking your files.
+Doing so can help protect your bandwidth and optimize your website performance.

 1. Use a CDN with hotlink protection.